1999 American League Championship Series: Aftermath

-In quite possibility the climax season of the Yankees dynasty, they swept the Braves in the World Series, winning their third World Series in four seasons.
+In quite possibly the climax season of the Yankees dynasty, they swept the Braves in the World Series, winning their third World Series in four seasons.
 Their game three blow out loss to the Red Sox in this series was their only loss of the entire 1999 postseason.
+The only other team to match the 1999 Yankees one loss record in a single postseason in the Wild Card era was the 2005 Chicago White Sox, who also won 11 games and lost once.
 The Yankees would win another World Series in 2000, making it four championships in five seasons.
-The only other team to match the 1999 Yankees one loss record in a single postseason in the Wild Card era was the 2005 Chicago White Sox, who also won 11 games and lost once.

 After the season, Pedro Martinez was beaten out for the 1999 American League Most Valuable Player Award by Rangers’ catcher Ivan Rodriguez due to being left off the ballot of two voters completely by Minneapolis’ LaVelle Neal and New York’s George King.
 In both their explanations, Neal and King believed that starting pitchers should not be considered for the Most Valuable Player as they only pitched once every 4–5 days.
 However, in King’s case, his point proved be contradictory.
 In the previous season, King had put two starting pitchers on his MVP ballot, the Yankees’ David Wells and the Texas Rangers’ Rick Helling.
-In addition, King’s vote for Helling was the only vote Helling received for the MVP, as he went 20-7 with a 4.41 ERA, 1.37 WHIP and 162 strikeouts, a much inferior pitching stat line compared to Martinez's 1999 season.
-King later noted that he had a talk with friend after the 1998 MVP who convinced him that his earlier MVP votes were off base and that he should no longer vote for pitchers; however, many fans in Boston felt like it was a New York reporter sticking it to a Boston player.
+In addition, King’s vote for Helling was the only vote Helling received for the MVP, as he went 20–7 with a 4.41 ERA, 1.37 WHIP and 162 strikeouts, a much inferior pitching stat line compared to Martinez's 1999 season.
+King later noted that he had a talk with friend after the 1998 MVP who convinced him that his earlier MVP votes were off base and that he should no longer vote for pitchers.